-The standard test method that the NBCC references for the determination of flame spread ratings is CAN/ULC-S102, Standard Method of Test for Surface Burning Characteristics of Building Materials and Assemblies, published by ULC Standards.
+The standard test method that the NBC references for the determination of flame spread ratings is CAN/ULC-S102, published by ULC Standards.

-Appendix D-3 of the NBCC, Division B, provides information related to generic flame-spread ratings and smoke developed classifications of a variety of building materials.
+Appendix D-3 of the NBC, Division B, provides information related to generic flame-spread ratings and smoke developed classifications of a variety of building materials.

-Information is only provided for generic materials for which extensive fire test data is available (Table 1).
+Information is only provided for generic materials for which extensive fire test data is available (refer to Table 1 below).
 For instance, lumber, regardless of species, and Douglas fir, poplar, and spruce plywood, of a thickness not less than those listed, are assigned a flame-spread rating of 150.

-In general, for wood products up to 25 mm thick, the flame-spread rating decreases with increasing thickness.
-Values given in the Appendix D of the NBCC are conservative because they are intended to cover a wide range of materials.
+In general, for wood products up to 25 mm (1 in) thick, the flame-spread rating decreases with increasing thickness.
+Values given in the Appendix D of the NBC are conservative because they are intended to cover a wide range of materials.
 Specific species and thicknesses may have values much lower than those listed in Appendix D.